-- 27. Every good decision will depend on an effective analysis of options.
+- 29. Every good decision will depend on an effective analysis of options.
 Option appraisal is the process of identification and selection of the most appropriate risk management strategy within the limitations of the situation.
 Normally, this requires following a process of scoring or weighting options on how to reduce the risk to an acceptable level.
-As a result, of evaluating the options and drawing conclusions you can then proceed to select the 'preferred strategy', which is the ' best ' strategy for the situation and the one who receives the approval of the developer, the stakeholders and partners. - 28.
-Evaluation requires you to follow some, if not all, of the follow-up action: - establish clearly what is the outcome you are trying to achieve; - Identify the possible options to achieve that outcome; - Clearly established what are the criteria used to evaluate; - Select the most appropriate tool to implement each option; - Identify the impact of each option; - Compare the advantages and disadvantages of each option and reach a conclusion. - 29.
-Usually, the risk management options are one of the following: - TERMINATE get rid of a proportion of the risk where possible; - TOLORATE accept the risk by choosing not to intervene; - TRANSFER sharing or moving elements of the risk by sharing with stakeholders or other partners or use technology, new processes or new investment; - MITIGATE modification of the effects of the development by putting developing plans in place - 30.
-You will also need to consider how to TAKE ADVANTAGE of OPPORTUNITIES arising from the risk to initiate new opportunities.

-- 31. If a positive or negative impact is identified in Stage B above, it will be necessary to consider if any positive effect can be improved upon or show how you will control negative effects.
+As a result, of evaluating the options and drawing conclusions you can then proceed to select the 'preferred strategy', which is the ' best ' strategy for the situation and the one who receives the approval of the developer, the stakeholders and partners. - 30.
+Evaluation requires you to follow some, if not all, of the follow-up action: - establish clearly what is the outcome you are trying to achieve; - Identify the possible options to achieve that outcome; - Clearly established what are the criteria used to evaluate; - Select the most appropriate tool to implement each option; - Identify the impact of each option; - Compare the advantages and disadvantages of each option and reach a conclusion. - 31.
+Usually, the risk management options are one of the following: - TERMINATE get rid of a proportion of the risk where possible; - TOLORATE accept the risk by choosing not to intervene; - TRANSFER sharing or moving elements of the risk by sharing with stakeholders or other partners or use technology, new processes or new investment; - MITIGATE modification of the effects of the development by putting developing plans in place - 32.
+You will also need to consider how to TAKE ADVANTAGE of OPPORTUNITIES arising from the risk to initiate new opportunities. - 33.
+If a positive or negative impact is identified in Stage B above, it will be necessary to consider if any positive effect can be improved upon or show how you will control negative effects.
 If significant negative effects are not acceptable, consideration must be given to whether it is possible to take steps to reduce the risk to an acceptable level.
+It should be borne in mind that there is a strong possibility a planning application can be refused by the local planning authority in accordance with criterion 3 of Policy PS 1 if the assessment identifies a significant negative impact is likely.
+Therefore, consideration should be given to determine if there is an alternative option that would be likely to reduce the risk to an acceptable level.
 It should be recognised that it is not possible, in practice, to eliminate risk entirely.
-This will help to choose what options are available to be included in a Strategy and an Action Plan. - 32.
-Figure 8.2 generally sets out what kind of response to consider depending on the composite score.
+This will help to choose what options are available to be included in a Strategy and an Action Plan.

+34. Figure 8.2 generally sets out what kind of response to consider depending on the composite score.